A marketing consultant’s website is their first case study. Every CTA, headline, and piece of proof is either evidence for or against hiring them.

 Consultant, coach, and trainer in one

+Brian Honigman splits his homepage into three distinct pillars (consulting, coaching, and training), each with a contextual photo.
 Social proof is organized by sector.
-Tech clients (Zillow, Sprout Social) sit next to nonprofits (UN Development Programme, NATO) and media (People Magazine, Thomson Reuters).
-His Kellogg and NYU adjunct credentials plus 950,000+ LinkedIn Learning students make the authority argument without stating it directly.
+Tech clients (Zillow) sit next to nonprofits (NATO) and media (Thomson Reuters).
+His Kellogg and NYU adjunct credentials plus 950,000+ LinkedIn Learning students round out the credibility.

-The newsletter lives on Substack rather than his own domain.
-That’s traffic and subscribers building someone else’s platform instead of his.
+The missed opportunity is ownership.
+The newsletter lives on Substack rather than his own domain, which means traffic and subscribers building someone else’s platform instead of his.

 Michael Cottam